MooersLab/modular-annotated-bibliography-typst/README.md

 - A list of acronyms.
 - A glossary.
 - A bibliography that includes entries that are outside the annotated bibliography.
+- Table of contents with hyperlinks to accelerate navigation.
+- Header with running title and page numbers in X of N pages to ease reassembly of printed version when mixed with other printouts while traveling.
 - Uses BibLaTeX.
-If you have BibTeX entries, you need to delete the annote fields.
+If you have BibTeX entries, you need to delete the *annote* fields.
 No further changes should be required.

 ## Limitations